ethereum/consensus-specs/specs/merge/validator.md

 #### `assemble_block`

-Produces a new instance of an execution payload, with the specified timestamp, on top of the execution payload chain tip identified by `block_head`.
+Produces a new instance of an execution payload, with the specified `timestamp`, on top of the execution payload chain tip identified by `block_hash`.

 The body of this function is implementation dependent.
 The Consensus API may be used to implement this with an external execution engine.